 Both, actually!
-Playground Sessions is made up of three main parts - the "Bootcamp", "Courses" and the "Song Store".
+Playground Sessions is made up of three main parts - the "Bootcamp", "Courses" and the "Songs".
 Between these three sections, you'll learn how to play the piano, important theory and musicianship skills, and learn how to play your favorite songs.

 Our Bootcamp is home to all of our music theory lessons.
 Here, you'd learn everything including:

 - How to name the keys on your keyboard

 - How to read sheet music